Ilha Grande is one of Brazil’s most popular island getaways because it is easily one of the most spectacular and pristine destinations in the country.

 Another great bus option is Paulista.
 They offer four departures per day to Angra from the Tietê station, at 8 A.M, 12:15 P.M, 4 P.M, and 10 P.M.
 The trip takes 7 hours and costs R$57.

-There are three main ports on the coast which have ferries and fast boats over to Ilha Grande Brazil.
+There are three main ports on the coast that have ferries and fast boats over to Ilha Grande Brazil.
 In order of proximity to Rio de Janeiro, you have the towns of Mangaratiba, Conceicao de Jacarei, and Angra dos Reis.
 The middle port, Conceicao de Jacarei offers the shortest crossing to Ilha Grande Brazil, and also has the most frequent departures.

 Conceicao de Jacarei Farry Info: Saveiro Andre makes four trips daily between Conceicao de Jacarei and Abraao (Ilha Grande).
 From Conceicao de Jacarei, the boat departs at 9 A.M, 11:30 A.M, 3 P.M, and 6:15 P.M, with two extra sailings on Fridays at 6:45 P.M and 9 P.M.
 From Abraao, the ship departs at 7:30 A.M, 10 A.M, 1 A.M, and 5 P.M.
 Cost is R$15 each way, travel time around 50 minutes.